 There are assuredly wolves, black bear and cougars in the Sooke Hills.
 I've seen scat from all three species frequently although live sightings this close to the city are a rarity.
 Two black bear sightings is my total to date.

-The compilation that follows is very much a work in progress.
+The compilation that follows will always be a work in progress.
 I will be adding more detail and new peaks as and when I cover old and new ground alike.
 Check back every so often, particularly in winter when I'm usually tramping the local hills.
 In the meantime, if business or pleasure brings you to Victoria and you'd rather be out hiking than traipsing round all the tourist kitsch in town, there should be more than enough here to keep you happy.

 Several ferry operators offer service.
-BC Ferries sail hourly from Twassen near Vancouver.
+BC Ferries sail hourly from Tsawwassen near Vancouver.
 Washington State Ferries offer service from Anacortes via San Juan Island to Sidney.
-Black Ball Ferries run a single ship, The MV Coho, back and forth between Port Angeles and downtown Victoria twice daily in summer and once per day in winter.
-Clipper Navigation Inc runs a passenger-only fast catamaran service between downtown Seattle and Victoria.
+Black Ball Ferries run a single ship, The MV Coho, back and forth between Port Angeles and downtown Victoria up to four times daily in summer and twice per day in winter.
+Clipper Navigation Inc. runs a passenger-only fast catamaran service between downtown Seattle and Victoria.

 All coordinates given in the table and in the following descriptions are based upon the NAD83 datum - the basis for the government maps noted above.